AUDITIONS

 Sylvia Archibald | The Superintendent |

-Mr. Osgood Meeker | |
+Mr. Osgood Meeker | Friend of a Wings resident |

-Lotta Bainbridge | |
+Lotta Bainbridge | New Resident at “The Wings” |

 Dora | Lotta's Dresser |